• Software

 What types of read technology are supported for an RNA-Seq alignment?

-Where do I get the reference sequence for aligning RNA-seq data?
+Where do I get the reference sequence for my RNA-Seq alignment?

-If your organism of interest is a commonly-studied species, you can simply press a button on a SeqMan NGen wizard screen to download a DNASTAR genome template package or a reference sequence from NCBI.
+If your organism of interest is a commonly-studied species, you can choose to download a DNASTAR genome template package or import a reference sequence from NCBI from within the SeqMan NGen wizard while setting up your RNA-Seq project.

-If I have multiple samples, can I run them as separate assemblies?
+If I have multiple samples, can I run them as separate RNA-Seq alignments?

 What types of post-alignment RNA-seq analysis options are available?

-By using ArrayStar for your RNA-seq data analysis, you can combine gene expression data, isoform info, detected variants, annotations and ontology in a single project.
-You can compare gene expression values between experiments using scatter plots, heat maps, and line graphs.
-In addition, you can identify genes, isoforms and variants of interest through simple or advanced filtering based on signal, annotation values or many other options.
+Both GenVision Pro and ArrayStar support the analysis of gene expression, isoforms, variants, annotations and ontology.
+You can compare gene expression values between experiments using scatter plots, heat maps, and line graphs (ArrayStar) or whole-genome views with data analysis tracks and customizable tables (GenVision Pro).
+Advanced filtering options help you home in on genes, isoforms and variants of interest based on signal, annotation values or many other options.

 Benchmarks